CannyChiu/TechnicalTalentPartnerHub/README.md

 * [Product Management Basics](https://www.productledcertified.com/product-management-basics): great for those that are intrigued by "Product Management" and want a 3 hour, FREE primer.
 * [Mind The Product - Skills Inventory for Product Managers](https://www.mindtheproduct.com/wp-content/uploads/2021/02/Mind-the-Product-Skills-Assessment-PDF.pdf): if you're looking to build a skills inventory or rubricfor your PM craft, this is a great resource.
 * [Product Analytics Certification](https://www.productledcertified.com/product-analytics?pc=pmbasics): FREE course on Product Analytics.
+* [How PM specializations shape the user experience](https://medium.com/design-bootcamp/how-pm-specializations-shape-the-user-experience-b1e4df67faed): great article that talks about how product management differs depending on the type of problem being solved.

 ### **UX/Product Design/Product Research:**
 * [A collection of various company's design principles ](https://www.designprinciplesftw.com/)